Alex-ala/OpenCatFlap/README.md

 ------
 **Hardware:**

-Pretty much decided on the Hardware for now.
-It will base on an ESP32 (Arduino Nano ESP32 for development) with various sensors and two servos to lock/unlock.
+It is bases on an ESP32 (Arduino Nano ESP32 for development) with various sensors and two servos to lock/unlock.
 The 3D model is ready to be tested and a printed version is already in use to debug the code.
+Slight adjustments to the antenna design will be done in future.

 Used vital parts:
 - 2x PIR (motion detection): Panasonic AMN33111
 - 2x light barrier for flap detection: TCST 1103
-- 2x light barrier for tunnel activity: TCRT5000L
+- 2x light barrier for tunnel passage: ???
 - 2x RFID reader: WL-134
 - 2x Servo: DSM44

 **Software:**

-Just started working on this...
+The software runs a main process that handles global configs and aggregates events reported by the two state machines.

+## State machines
+The locking and unlocking logic is split up into two independent state machines, one for each direction of travel.
+One state machine handles the PIR, RFID and Servo on one side of the cat flap.

+This way the flap can idependently unlock for ougoing or incoing cats without acidentally opening the other direction aswell, allowing false passages.

+Roughly speaking there are 3 states: Idle (only PIR active to wait for motion), Reading (RFID enabled when motion is detected) and unlocked (when a correct RFID is read).

+## Wifi

+If no Wifi is configured, the flap acts as an AP opening an open "OpenCatFlap" wifi.
+One can either use this wifi for full control via api, or send credentials to connect to an existing wifi.

+## MQTT

+MQTT can be configured to connect to an existing MQTT server.
+The flap will then send events to topics `opencatflap/<flapname>/<type>`.
+Configuration via MQTT is planned.

+## Webserver

+Current means to configure the flap is via http.
+There is a webserver running on :80 that takes requests to configure wifi, mqtt, lock allowance and cats, aswell as getting some status information.

 How to configure (for now):
 Wifi: `curl -H "Content-Type: application/json" http://192.168.4.1/api -d '{"command": "wifiConfig", "ssid": "Bockenburg", "passphrase": "", "ntpServer": "ip preffered, hostname possible"}'`